 Open 24 hours

 If you suspect your pet may have been poisoned or has ingested a toxic substance, call the ASPCA Animal Poison Control Center (APCC), a national telephone hotline, available 24 hours a day/7 days a week.
 It is staffed by veterinarians and board-certified veterinary toxicologists.
-There is a $65 charge for this lifesaving service.
+A consultation fee may apply for this lifesaving service.
 The phone number is (888) 426-4435.